pglh1983/typescript-storybook-scaffold/README.md

 ## Todos

-* Make it so you can do partial imports, e.g. `import MyComponent from 'repo/MyComponent';`
+* Make it so you can do partial imports better, e.g. `import MyComponent from 'repo/MyComponent';` instead of `import MyComponent from 'repo/output/dist/MyComponent';`
 * Unit tests for utils
 * Switchable themes and theme-specific CSS examples
 * Evaluate `enzyme` - the use of `@testing-library/react` here is properly clunky, maybe `enzyme` will be better
 * Integrate `jest-styled-components` to make snapshots less brittle
+* Proper return types on TS definitions (not just `any`), and linting to enforce it

 ## Installation